GoogleCloudPlatform/cpp-samples/bigquery/write/README.md

 ## Pre-requisites

 You are going to need a Google Cloud project to host the BigQuery dataset and table used in this example.
 You will need to install and configure the BigQuery CLI tool.
-Follow the [Google Cloud CLI install][install-sdk] instructions, and then the [quickstart][BigQuery CLI tool] for the BigQuery CLI tool.
+Follow the [Google Cloud CLI install][install-sdk] instructions, and then the [quickstart][bigquery cli tool] for the BigQuery CLI tool.

 Verify the CLI is working using a simple command to list the active project: